Devilal-Prajapat/PCA9555_IO/examples/PCA955_1/README.md

-This example not use pca9555 class or module.
+This example not use pca9555 class or module.<br>
 It is written only for reference purpose of function Testing of pca9555 ic.